Average Rent Prices in Redding

 How does Redding compare to other west cities?

-Among western cities in our database, Redding ranks as one of the more affordable options for rent prices.
+Among western cities in our database, Redding ranks near the middle for rent prices.
 Nearby alternatives include Chico and Medford.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Redding?